 Remember that eating low-carb isn’t the same as eating ketogenic.
 You might be able to find a dish on the menu that is low-carb by general standards but still contains too much protein or too many carbs to be ketogenic.

 If you’re forced to eat at Red Lobster or can’t get out of it, then we recommend custom-ordering your dish.
 Red Lobster has a lot of made-to-order dishes on its menu, such as their create-your-own lunch option.

 You can also custom-order just about any dish you want by asking for no sauce, a low-carb side dish, and no dressing on your salad.

 Here are some other tips for keeping it low-carb at Red Lobster.

 #1.
 Stay away from the all-you-can-eat dishes

 More is not better, even if it comes at an unbeatable price.
 This is especially true when it comes to food.
 When you first sit down at your table, your server will probably bring you a basket of hot cheddar biscuits.
-Sure, they look delicious.
-But these things are like poison to your low-carb diet.
+They look delicious, but these things are like poison to your low-carb diet.

 Red Lobster also runs specials where they offer neverending dishes.
-They are currently serving endless shrimp starting at $15.99, which seems like a good deal until you consider that no one needs to eat that much shrimp.
-Ever.
+They are currently serving endless shrimp starting at $15.99, but this is a good way to overindulge in calories you don’t need.

 We recommend ordering one dish off the menu and customizing it so that it fits your low-carb needs.
 Don’t try to make something work just because it’s a good deal.
 This includes the early-bird specials, too.